martijndeh/fire/README.md

 The logout method clears the authentication cookie.

-#### `Model`
+#### `Table`
-Configures the target class as a model which allows you to declare your schema.
+Configures the target class as a table which allows you to declare your schema.
 All changes to your schema are automatically written in migration files.

 ```js
 @model